aaai2020-8186/tiny-hanabi/README.md

 # tiny-hanabi

+The code in this directory was used to produce all Tiny Hanabi experiments in the submission.
 The code runs in python3.
 Install the dependencies with "conda env create -f environment.yml".
 Activate the environment with "source activate tiny-hanabi".